jhusak/jataricart/various_flashers/readme.md

 __DO NOT BREAK THE JOB DURING FLASHING!!! (ie when flasher does not read from the disk, but writes to it)__ You are free to do it during read from device.

-To generate flasher (.xex file) go to chosen catalog and run: ../makeflashwrite.sh
+To generate flasher (.xex file) go to chosen catalog and run: ../makeflashwrite.sh or from various_flashers catalog ./makeflashwrite.sh <thecatalog>